-Notice: PAT’s by-laws are officially under review as of Winter Quarter 2015.
+Notice: PAT’s by-laws are officially under review as of Summer 2020.
 Please consult an officer for more information.

 ARTICLE ONE: OFFICERS